programaker-project/Programaker-Core/README.md

 # What is Plaza?

-Plaza is a project to build an easily programmable, distributed computer that can run your programs on a fault-resistant manner.
+Plaza is the project behind [PrograMaker](https://programaker.com).
+It has the goal of enabling anyone to build anything, without the need for code, servers or technical expertise.

 Plaza programs are not run on your computer.
 Thus, it is especially suited for simple tasks that don't require a lot of computing power but that must run contiguously, for example:
 * Chat bots